kuinkelarun/hamropanchanga/TITHI_CALCULATOR_README.md

 - Uses high-precision astronomical calculations via a Python script (Skyfield library) running on Firebase Cloud Functions.
 - Automatically detects the user's location for topocentric calculations (more accurate).
 - Falls back to default location (Kathmandu, Nepal) if geolocation is unavailable or denied.
+- **Displays exact Tithi start and end times** that are fixed for each Tithi period, calculated using binary search for precision.
 - **Process Explanation**: Since the React app runs in the browser (client-side JavaScript), it cannot execute Python scripts directly.
 The automatic mode calls a Firebase Cloud Function (server-side), which spawns the local Python script with Skyfield to compute accurate ecliptic longitudes.
 The results are returned to the browser, where JavaScript calculates the final Tithi using the standard formula.
 This architecture ensures high precision while keeping the UI responsive.

 ### Manual Mode (Longitudes)